 Registers can be used in conjunction with BCSS but that does require some additional double entry (unless the register is only being used as a cash drawer).

 Best Consignment Software combined with a receipt printer and cash drawer supplant a cash register and perform the same functions including printing sales receipts.

 The Cash-Drawer-Balance feature in Diamond or Virtual tracks each salesperson's balance in real time and determines how much cash should be in the till at any time.
 Multiple employees can transact from the same POS station or on the same network by logging in and out and maintaining separate drawers.

 A receipt printer prints on 3-inch-wide roll paper with the details of the sale: date, items, quantity, price, subtotal, tax, total amount.

-The following receipt printers work with BCSS to varying degrees of success and are not supported or recommended: (EASYSET A9 MiniPrinter (some odd characters possible), Epson M-188A, TM6000II, TM-T88, TM-T88IV and TM-U220, Samsung SRP350, SNBC BTP-2002NP, Star SP212, TSP600/700, TSP 613 and DP8340)
+The following receipt printers work with BCSS to varying degrees.
+They are not supported (for free) or recommended: (EASYSET A9 MiniPrinter (some odd characters possible), Epson M-188A, TM6000II, TM-T88, TM-T88IV and TM-U220, Samsung SRP350, SNBC BTP-2002NP, Star SP212, TSP600/700, TSP 613 and DP8340)

 Is a Receipt Printer Necessary?

-Every edition of BCSS has a built-in receipt that can be printed in the Excel Invoice format with any laser-style printer on a full sheet of paper, which may be sufficient for an occasional receipt, making a costly thermal receipt printer ($284) unnecessary.
+Every edition of BCSS has a built-in receipt that can be printed in the Excel Invoice format with any laser-style printer on a full sheet of paper, which may be sufficient for an occasional receipt, making a thermal receipt printer ($284) unnecessary.